Epic-Institute/positive-disruption/podi/cdr/README.md

 1. The nature of the current greedy algorithm (always deploying the cheapest available technology) may cause it to miss truly optimal solutions within an individual year.
 For example, if DAC gets cheaper with each MtCO2 deployment, then deploying 100% DAC in a year may be the cost-optimal strategy, even if DAC was not originally the cheapest technology in that year.

-2. The optimization model currently runs in about 30 seconds for the full 2020-2100 range when dealing with LTSS-DAC, HTLS-DAC, ExSituEW, and GeologicStorage.
+2. The optimization model currently runs in about 30 seconds for the full time range when dealing with LTSS-DAC, HTLS-DAC, ExSituEW, and GeologicStorage.
 At the moment, the cost and energy calculation step in `_add_next_year` (not the technology selection step) take up the most processing time.
 Future improvements to efficiency should look here first.